Wil McCarthy

 Wil McCarthy (born September 16, 1966) is an American science fiction novelist, president and co-founder of RavenBrick (a solar technology company), and the science columnist for Syfy.
 He currently resides in Colorado.
 Rich Man's Sky won the 2022 Prometheus Award.
+Beggar's Sky is a finalist for the 2025 Prometheus Award.

 Wil McCarthy popularized the concept of programmable matter, which he calls wellstone.